 In the early morning hours of March 5, 2008, in Chapel Hill, North Carolina, 22-year-old UNC student body president Eve Marie Carson was abducted at gunpoint by Demario Atwater, 21, and Laurence Lovette, 17.
 The kidnappers drove her to several ATMs and forced her to withdraw money.
 Lovette later told an acquaintance that Atwater “was fiddling with her clothes and touching her in certain parts of her body.”
 Eve tried to reason with her captors, telling them that they did not have to commit these crimes.
 She also begged for her life.
 But the kidnappers showed no mercy.
 They chose to murder her to prevent her from reporting the crimes they had committed against her.
 When Eve realized that Atwater and Lovette were about to kill her she tried again to reason with them, asking them to “pray with me.”

 Atwater and Lovette shot Eve four times with a .25 caliber handgun.
 The bullets pierced her right shoulder, right upper arm, right buttock, and right cheek, but didn’t kill her.
-The assailants then fired the fifth and fatal shot with a sawed-off shot gun.
-This shot went through Eve’s right hand and into her right temple and brain and killed her.
+The assailants then fired the fifth and fatal shot with a sawed-off shotgun.
+This shot went through Eve’s right hand (she tried to shield herself) and into her right temple and brain and killed her.
 A forensic psychologist and criminal profiler stated that the manner in which Eve was shot showed a “complete lack of regard for another person.”

 Murder of Shirley Crook